 The Wagon House is approximately 1000 sq. ft. of living space and includes two bedrooms, a fully equipped kitchen, living room with juniper log picnic table, pool table and comfortable couch.
-One bedroom has a queen bed and twin day-bed, the other has two double beds.
+One bedroom has two queen beds, the other has two double beds.
 The couch is a Lazy Boy sleeper sofa that is really comfortable.
 Nothing is missing in the kitchen, and if it is we’ll supply it for you.

 Guests enjoy their own private bar-b-que grill, fire-ring for s’mores, hotdogs, etc. and private parking.
 The Wagon House is a non-smoking facility with no minimum night stay.